Ewon Ebin

-Datuk Ewon Ebin (born 26 June 1954) is a Malaysian politician who served as the Minister of Science, Technology, and Innovation and represented Ranau as the Member of Parliament of Malaysia from 2013 to 2018.
+Ewon Ebin (born 26 June 1954) is a Malaysian politician who served as the Minister of Science, Technology, and Innovation and represented Ranau as the Member of Parliament of Malaysia from 2013 to 2018.

-He is the former Vice President of the United Progressive Kinabalu Organisation (UPKO), a political party in the state of Sabah, which he was one of the founders 26 years ago.
-He left UPKO in February 2020, citing that the party leadership had derailed from its original objectives and failed to protect the welfare of its members, the indigenous Sabahans, and other Malaysians from Sabah.
+He is the former Vice President of the United Progressive Kinabalu Organisation (UPKO), a political party in the state of Sabah, which he was one of the founders in 1994.
+He left UPKO in February 2020, citing that the party leadership had derailed from its original objectives and failed to protect the welfare of its members, the indigenous Sabahans and other Malaysians from Sabah.
 His resignation leads 5,000 UPKO members to quit the party, including committee members from the Ranau division.

-In March 2020, Datuk Ewon Ebin declared that he will be joining Parti Gagasan Rakyat Sabah (PGRS) under the leadership of former federal minister Datuk Seri Panglima Anifah Aman.
+In March 2020, Datuk Ewon Ebin declared that he will be joining Parti Cinta Sabah (PCS) under the leadership of former federal minister Tan Sri Datuk Seri Panglima Anifah Aman.

 He is very interested in the problems of natives in Sabah.
 His thesis at the University of Malaya 1978 was 'A Ranau Dusun Traditional Law Study in Sabah on Marriage, Divorce and Heritage' was one of his contribution.

 Personal life

-Ewon was born and raised in Bundu Tuhan, Ranau.
-A village located at the foot of the tallest mountain in South East Asia, The Mount Kinabalu.
-He is married with six children and has a Bachelor of Legislative Law (LLB) conferred by the University of Malaya.
-After graduation, he became a lawyer and owned a Law Firm, Tetuan Vitales Ewon & Co, in Kota Kinabalu.
-In 1979, Datuk Ewon was appointed as a First Class Magistrate, which he served for more than five years.
+Ewon was born and raised in Bundu Tuhan, located within the nearest township of Kundasang in the frontier of Ranau district, which was also a village located at the foot of the tallest mountain in South East Asia, Mount Kinabalu.
+He is married to the late Datin Danna Obidan Untol (14 November 1956 – 9 September 2023) a Dusun Lotud woman from Tuaran and the couple are blessed with six children and has a Bachelor of Legislative Law (LLB) conferred by the University of Malaya.
+After graduating, he became a lawyer and opened a law firm known as Tetuan Vitales Ewon & Co, in Kota Kinabalu.
+In 1979, Ewon was appointed as a First Class Magistrate after being admitted into the Sabah Bar, which he served for more than five years.

 Government career

-Datuk Ewon held several government positions.
-Between 1985 and 2001, he served as the Chairman of Sabah Rubber Fund Board, Chairman of Permodalan Bumiputra Sabah, Director of Sabah Bank and Deputy Chairman of Sabah Economic Development Corporation (SEDCO).
+Ewon held several government positions, prior to and whilst being actively involved in politics.
+Between 1986 and 2002, he served in different state government GLCs, namely as the Chairman of Sabah Rubber Fund Board, Chairman of Permodalan Bumiputra Sabah, Director of Sabah Bank and Deputy Chairman of the Sabah Economic Development Corporation (SEDCO).